js2xxx/ferroc/README.md

 ## Benchmarks

 Using a subset of [`mimalloc-bench`](https://github.com/daanx/mimalloc-bench) for benchmarking.
 Running on my laptop with 16GB of RAM and an Intel i7-10750H CPU @ 2.60GHz.
-The process is repeated 10 times and the results are averaged and taken as logarithms.
+The process is repeated 10 times.

 Time consumed: